drewfoos/calculator/README.md

 - Responsive design for better usability on different screen sizes.
 - Supports keyboard input for all operations and numbers.
 - Clear button to reset the calculator.
+- This project uses Jest for testing.
+To run the tests, use the following command in the test folder: npm test

 ## Technologies Used